 - Australia's Biodiversity Conservation Strategy

-More information on Australian Government international and domestic policies can be found at the Department of Agriculture, Fisheries and Forestry and the Department of Sustainability, Environment, Water, Population and Communities web sites:
+More information on Australian Government international and domestic policies can be found at the Department of Agriculture and the Department of the Environment web sites:

-The Australian Government has a number of programs in place to help tackle weed problems of national significance.
+The Australian Government has a number of programmes in place to help tackle weed problems of national significance.

 Under the Australian Constitution the Australian Government is responsible for the import and export of plant material to prevent the entry of new potential weeds into Australia.